(Last updated on: 15/06/2021)

 Source: Baby Sensory

 Baby Sensory is a class for new mums (or dads, or other carers), designed to encourage creative play, massage, tummy time, movement, and music.
-They use a combination of original and traditional songs and rhymes to develop early speech and language skills, and sensory signing activities to help mother and your baby communicate from birth.
+They use a combination of original and traditional songs and rhymes to develop early speech and language skills.
+They also teach sensory signing activities to help mother and baby communicate from birth.
 Each Baby Sensory class has a theme whether it be playing in the snow, the jungle or under the sea.

 Benefits of Baby Sensory Classes